IDSIA/sacred/docs/collected_information.rst

             value = counter
             ms_to_wait = random.randint(5, 5000)
             time.sleep(ms_to_wait/1000)
+            # This will add an entry for training.loss metric in every second iteration.
+            # The resulting sequence of steps for training.loss will be 0, 2, 4, ...
+             if counter % 2 == 0:
+                _run.log_scalar("training.loss", value * 1.5, counter)
+            # Implicit step counter (0, 1, 2, 3, ...)
+            # incremented with each call for training.accuracy:
-            _run.metrics.log_scalar_metric("training.loss", counter, value * 1.5)
+            _run.log_scalar("training.accuracy", value * 2)
+            # Another option is to use the Experiment object (must be running)
+            # The training.diff has its own step counter (0, 1, 2, ...) too
-            _run.metrics.log_scalar_metric("training.accuracy", counter, value * 2)
+            ex.log_scalar("training.diff", value * 2)

 Currently, the information is collected only by the :ref:`mongo_observer`.
-Metrics are stored in the metrics collection of MongoDB and are identified by their name (e.g. "training.loss") and the experiment run id they belong to.
+Metrics are stored in the ``metrics`` collection of MongoDB and are identified by their name (e.g. "training.loss") and the experiment run id they belong to.

 Metrics Records
 ...............